 Each year, millions of people are undergoing genetic testing to learn more about their risks for certain inherited diseases, whether they’re a carrier for certain conditions or if they have a genetic mutation, like BRCA, which could lead to cancer.
 These tests aren’t meant to scare you, rather provide you with the tools you need to make informed health decisions.

-Knowing your cancer risk and being proactive about your health may help you take steps to lower your risk of getting breast or ovarian cancer or find it at an early stage.Β As always, genetic counseling can help you determine the best personal course of action.
+Knowing your cancer risk and being proactive about your health may help you take steps to lower your risk of getting breast or ovarian cancer or find it at an early stage.
+As always, genetic counseling can help you determine the best personal course of action.
 Questions you may have for a genetic counselor: Am I a candidate for genetic testing?
 Am I a candidate for an MRI?
 I was previously tested, do I need a larger panel?
 Will my insurance cover genetic testing?

 Genetic counseling and testing are recommended for men or women whose family medical history has certain patterns of cancer.
 If you have questions, please reach out to our Cancer Risk Assessment and Genetic Counseling office at Elizabeth Wende Breast Care.
-Our certified genetic counselor, Jessica Salamone, and her staff would be happy to assist you.
+Our team would be happy to assist you.
 (585) 758-7050.